sujit70777/Awsome-Mobile-App-Development/README.md

 - [mattress](https://github.com/buzzfeed/mattress) - iOS Offline Caching for Web Content.
 - [PINCache](https://github.com/pinterest/PINCache) - Fast, non-deadlocking parallel object cache for iOS and macOS.
 - [RocketData](https://github.com/plivesey/RocketData) - A caching and consistency solution for immutable models.
+- [SPTPersistentCache](https://github.com/spotify/SPTPersistentCache) - Everyone tries to implement a cache at some point in their iOS app’s lifecycle, and this is ours.
+By Spotify.